vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

             numerated_defects_list(selectedRow) = [];
             defect_area_perc_list(selectedRow) = [];
             new_B_list(selectedRow) = [];

-            if isequal(height(selectedRow), 1)
-                    % If the height of event.Indices is one, it means a single row
+            % Row removal.
+Indices is one, it means a single row is
-                    % is selected and we can remove it, if you want to
+            % selected and we can remove it. if isequal(height(selectedRow), 1)
-                    % remove more rows, you can implement it easily

                 if selectedRow > height(app.UITable.Data) % When the last row is clicked and removed, subsequent selectedRow = height(app.UITable.Data);  % removing will throw an error, remove last row instead end